tannishpage/LApy/README.md

   - Can compute determinants (uses REF function)
   - Perform Row reduction to convert matrix into RREF (confirmed working)
   - Can compute inverse matrix (confirmed working)
-  - Can make vectors
+  - Can make both row and column vectors
-  - Add Vectors
-  - Subtract Vectors
+  - Can compute dot product of column vectors